acurwen/Adventure-Story-The-Lost-Traveler/README.md

 # Adventure Story: The Lost Traveler

 For this project, I created my own text-based interactive "Adventure Story" using my knowledge of loops and conditionals within Bash scripting.
-The Adventure Story, called "The Lost Traveler", allows the player to navigate through a series of choices while stuck on a stranded island.
+My adventure story, called "The Lost Traveler", allows the player to navigate through a series of choices while stuck on a stranded island.

 When starting this project, I initially dove into writing a story while creating my if statements.
-However, as the script grew it got harder and harder to keep track of all the options I wrote and the neted options for those options and so on and so forth.
+However, as the script grew, it became increasingly difficult to keep track of all the options I wrote and the nested options for those options and so on and so forth.

 I decided to start over with a "skeleton" version of my original adventure script to focus on structure and usability than the actual content of the story.
 That way I wasn't inundated by several lines of story while trying to edit.
 Then, when I confirmed through testing that my skeletal structure worked as intended, I added back in the lines of my story and was able to clearly see where new ones were needed.